Cajun English: "for" instead of "at"

+Given the connection between Cajun English and Acadia, this is also seen among Canadian English speakers.

+Colloquial Constructions

+"Come see" is the equivalent of saying "come here" regardless of whether or not there is something to "see."
+The French "viens voir," or "venez voir," meaning "come" or "please come," is often used in Cajun French to ask people to come.
+This phrasing may have its roots in "viens voir ici" ([isi]), the French word for "here."

 To "save the dishes" means to "put away the dishes into cupboards where they belong after being washed".
 While dishes are the most common subject, it is not uncommon to save other things.
 For example: Save up the clothes, saving the tools, save your toys.

-Get/Run down at the store

 "Getting/Running down at the store" involves stepping out of a car to enter the store.
 Most commonly, the driver will ask the passenger, "Are you getting/running down (also)?"
 One can get down at any place, not just the store.
 The phrase "get down" may come from the act of "getting down from a horse" as many areas of Acadiana were only accessible by horse well into the 20th century.
 It also may originate from the French language descendre meaning to get down, much as some English-Spanish bilingual speakers say "get down," from the Spanish bajar.